ClaudiaInSweden/hanneles_art_gallery/README.md

 Also available is a search bar and the shopping cart that shows the total sum of the items in the shopping cart in Euro.
-On small screens the amount is hidden and the logotype switches to a clickable icon, to allow a reasonable size of the search field.
+On small screens the amount is hidden and the logotype switches to a clickable bars icon, to allow a reasonable size of the search field.
 The search field searches through title, painting technique, size and the category field and search results are displayed on the paintings overview page.
 An information text informs the user about the number of matches and also contains a link back to the overview page.